chaeyoung-lee/cwavegan/README.md

 ## Usage

 Training can be done in both GPU and TPU settings.
-Only concatenation based conditioning is available in GPU, whereas bias based conditioning is also available in TPU.
+Both versions of code implement bias scaling method.

 ### Prerequisites